 but only 7% complained about sedimentation/lake depth.

-Proposed dredging would Increase Lake Mallalieu water depths primarily for the benefit of lakefront private property owners, rather than for public users of the public lake.
+Dredging or a drawdown would Increase Lake Mallalieu water depths primarily for the benefit of lakefront private property owners, rather than for public users of the public lake.

 The Wisconsin Department of Natural Resources (WDNR) has identified northeast Lake Mallalieu and the upstream Willow River channels as “Designated Sensitive Areas (DSA), Site #1: 83.79 Acres”.